-With summer’s end it’s time for many RVers to put their RVs in winter storage.
+With summer’s end, it’s time for many RVers to put their RVs in winter storage.
 The main system you need to winterize is the water system.
 This becomes more important for storage in colder climates as freezing water can burst your pipes, break seals, and end up costing plenty to replace everything.
+Make sure to brush up on safety tips for storing RVs.

 RV Winterizing Supplies